 Throughout its history, Kuching has been ruled by everyone from the Sultan of Brunei to the Japanese, and the adventurer James Brooke rather incredulously made it his own personal kingdom.
 Consequently, there are a lot of interesting historical sights to be found around town, with galleries, museums, and old colonial buildings all on show.

-In addition to all of this, Kuching is ideally located if you want to explore the wild jungles and rugged coast that Sarawak is renowned for.
+In addition to all of these tourist attractions, Kuching is ideally located if you want to explore the wild jungles and rugged coast that Sarawak is renowned for.

 12. Chinese Museum

 Once the courthouse of the Sarawakian Chinese, this delightful museum now hosts a whole range of different exhibitions on the customs, cultures, and lifestyles of the nine main Chinese communities that came to live in the city.
 Among the extensive collection are lots of fantastic artifacts, photographs, and traditional costumes for you to peruse.
 These document the history of the Chinese in Kuching since they first started migrating to the city around the year 1830.

 The pastel-colored colonial-era building lies on the banks of the Sarawak River and is just a stone’s throw away from the gorgeous Tua Pek Kong Temple, which is an important holy site for the local Chinese community.

 Built all the way back in 1871, the Old Courthouse was once the administrative center of the city.
 As such, it occupies a prominent place along Kuching’s waterfront.
 Its verandahs, pavilion, and Round Tower are very peaceful to walk around and showcase some wonderful architecture from different epochs.